demandchain/developer.offerengine.com/content/v3/resellers/purchases.md

 ### 422

-error_type = "cannot_fufill"
+error_type = "cannot_fulfill"
 : Not able to fulfill the purchase

 error_type = "validations_failed"
 : Validation failed, which can be five failure types ("missing_field", "missing", "invalid", "not_owner", and "not_found").
-Each type also has the associated resource that caused the error ("user", "purchase", "shipping address") and may also have a field narrowing down the specific attribute if applicable.
+Each type also has the associated resource that caused the error ("purchase") and may also have a field narrowing down the specific attribute if applicable.

 ## Error Response Example